iamsuryasonar/slider_piechart_problem/README.md

-Build a slider, on increasing/ decreasing the slider value should reflect in a pieChart.
+Build a slider, on increasing/ decreasing the slider, value should reflect in a pieChart.